kmadhavi447/harbor/Harbor Setup.md

 ## Modify harbor.yml file
+Rename the harbor.yml.tmp to harbor.yml and proceed with the following steps:
-1. Edit the hostname to your domain_name or host IP address.
+1.Edit the hostname to your domain_name or host IP address.
 E.g.,
 ```yml
 hostname: 192.168.0.160